platformio/platformio-core/docs/ide/codeanywhere.rst

 ----------------------

 Over-The-Air (OTA) Firmware Uploading works in pair with :ref:`pio_remote`.
-You can deploy firmware to any devices which are visible for :ref:`pio_remote_agent`.
+You can deploy firmware to any devices which are visible for :ref:`cmd_remote_agent`.

 1. Open Cloud IDE SSH Terminal
 2. Paste this command